-If the stockholders approve this proposal, the non-employee director RSU awards will be granted on the date of the 2021 annual meeting.
-Fifty percent of the RSUs will vest on June 1, 2021 and the remainder of the RSUs will vest in two equal installments on the last day of each of our third and fourth quarters during the fiscal year.
+If the stockholders approve this proposal, the non-employee director RSU awards will be granted on the date of the 2022 annual meeting.
+Fifty percent of the RSUs will vest on June 1, 2022 and the remainder of the RSUs will vest in two equal installments on the last day of each of our third and fourth quarters during the fiscal year.
 Each RSU entitles the director to one share of common stock.
 The proposed RSU awards will be made under our stockholder-approved 2006 equity incentive plan pursuant to the terms of the plan.
 The vesting of all such RSU awards will accelerate in the event of a change in control of our company.
 Any RSU award, to the extent not previously vested, is forfeited if the individual is no longer a member of the board of directors on the applicable vesting date.
 Each of Dr. Albertine, Mr. Leonard, Mr. Painter, Ms. Russell and Dr. Tully will receive the RSUs upon stockholder approval of this proposal and has an interest in the approval of this proposal.
+Ms. O'Mara will become a director effective as of May 1, 2022, and we anticipate that the board of directors will grant her an award of RSUs equal to half of the amount of RSUs approved by the stockholders for non-employee directors.